“Slow media is not for the distracted masses, it’s for the focused few. Go ahead and subscribe to a few. Slow media is good for us”. — Seth Godin

 5. The idea is also to tweet curated insights while mentioning the host and the guest(s) of the podcast.
 I can include the link to the audio, its duration, my point of view and the introductory blog post if it exists.
 In that way, people can also see what’s in it for them for learning from the shared podcast.
 For instance, I tweeted:

 Insightful podcast by @C2Montreal

 .@Georgesstpierre on accepting & embracing ‘I don’t know’, hiring & listening to specialists for reinventing himself as a mixed martial artist, adding new tools to his arsenal for being creative in next exciting fights. — @rotanarotana

 6. I also share on this tool my podcast list and recommendations with notes and thoughts per podcast episode.

 How do I learn from a podcast, reflect and use it on the go?

 I visit a local radio’s websites based on my interests or topics I don’t know.
 It can also be from a radio abroad.
 I check out the podcasts page.
-Then I subscribe to one or few of them via Castbox.
-I can even do so via a RSS feed by using Feedly for instance.
-I also get RSS feeds from Soundcloud and iTunes URLs via this website.
+Then I subscribe to one or a few of them via my podcast app.

-During a short or long commute or while I wait in a lifespace, I start listening to a podcast.
+During a short or long commute or while I wait in a third space, I start listening to a podcast.
 Then I pause and play.
-I capture insights on my moleskine or my notetaking app such as Google Keep.
+I capture insights on my Moleskine or via Slack.

-When I am back at home, I research links, people or resources mentioned in the podcast.
-The blog post, that the host has shared with links, is useful for that.
+When I am back at home, I dig links, people or resources mentioned in the podcast.
+The blog post that the host has shared with links is useful for that.
 Otherwise, I go deep with my notes.

 Inspire and challenge yourself while listening to a podcast?
 What if you stop staring at your mobile screen?